wp-plugins/5mincom-video-suggestions/readme.txt

 *General*

-= How can I access the video library without searching for a specific term or ID? = To access the video library from The AOL On Network Plugin panel's Select Videos area, leave the Search field empty and click the "Search" button.
+= How can I access the video library without using a search criteria? = To access the video library from The AOL On Network Plugin panel's Select Videos area, leave the Search field empty and click the "Search" button.
 The Search Results screen will show all available videos chronologically.

 = How do I add videos to my article? =
 Adding videos to your article is a two-step process.
 1. Create a video group in the "Your Video Selections" list.
 The group can contain one or more videos.
 2. Click "ADD TO POST" at the bottom of The AOL On Network Plugin panel.
 A graphic placeholder for the player appears in your article at the cursor's current location.
 After submitting the article, the player with your first video already loaded appears in your article.

 = What's the difference between the "ADD TO POST" button and "Grab code" procedure? =